Seth (Street Fighter): Gameplay

+Critical reception

-Seth has received an overall mixed reception.
-The character's visual design in Street Fighter IV is said to bear a strong resemblance to Dr. Manhattan from Watchmen.
-In his review of Street Fighter IV for VideoGamer.com, Wesley Yin-Poole criticized Seth, describing him as "not only cheap to fight against but a lazy effort on Capcom's part".
-They added that the combination of Seth's "silly name" and moves taken from existing characters made him a "disappointment".
-Simon Parker from Eurogamer expressed similar sentiments, and disapproved of the character's "near-unblockable (but weak) Ultra move" in particular.
-IGN AU, while calling him one of several "great" additions to the game's roster, considered the character "gimmicky".
-Official Xbox Magazine described him as the game's only major disappointment, finding his role as the game's final boss to be an anticlimax.
-Vulture staff ranked Seth 55th on their list of hardest video game bosses and assessed that "he doesn’t look cool or threatening, and his only function seems to be a frustration between you and the end of the game".
-Gavin Jasper from Den of Geek gave Seth a low placement on his ranking of Street Fighter characters in a February 2019 post and called him the "lamest" of the series' major villains, though praise is given to his fighting style as his "main saving grace" and described it as a mix between Necro and Taskmaster.
-Seth is ranked 67th in a worldwide Street Fighter character poll held between 2017 and 2018.
-Conversely, Lucas White from Destructoid considered Seth to be "an awesome boss with impossible powers", and argued that the character was "an excellent measuring stick" for the influx of new players attracted to Street Fighter IV and that his moveset served the game's purpose of "onboarding" well.
+Seth received mixed reception since their debut in Street Fighter IV, particularly for his design which many compared to the Watchmen character Dr. Manhattan, but also his gameplay.
+VideoGamer.com's Wesley Yin-Poole described him as "not only cheap to fight against but a lazy effort on Capcom's part".
+They added that the combination of Seth's "silly name" and moves taken from existing characters made him a disappointment.
+Simon Parker from Eurogamer expressed similar sentiments, and disapproved of the character's near-unblockable and weak Ultra move" in particular.
+On the other hand, Lucas White of Siliconera considered Seth to be "an awesome boss with impossible powers", and argued that the character was "an excellent measuring stick" for the influx of new players attracted to Street Fighter IV and that his moveset served the game's purpose of "onboarding" well.
+White welcomed Seth's return to the series in Street Fighter V, and appreciated that their moveset has retained a doppelgänger gameplay archetype.